free-samples/tdd-box/README.md

 This should run the commands defined in the cookbook.
 In this particular cookbook, nginx should be installed, enabled and started.

-We have test defined in our cookbook.
+We have some tests defined in our cookbook.
 Once the vm or container has been created and converged, we should now run our tests:

 ```
 bundle exec kitchen verify